Nitheshkumarnp/2-Project-Website-for-Image-Upload-and-Retrieval-Services/README.md

 ### Functionality:

-In this application, we connected posgresSQL with fastapi to return response to ReactUI which get data from user table in database.
+In this application, we connected posgresSQL with fastapi to return response to ReactUI which store and get data from imagess table in database.

+We are uploading an image file from ReactUI which received in fastapi and store it in posgresSQL in imagess table.

+And retrieval of image in response from same imagess table which will be available in response only, not integrated in UI.
+Use developer tool and see the image.

 Added CORS, to run in any environment.